mvolkmann/blog/src/swift.md

   - Select General ...
 VPN & Device Management.
   - Tap the new app.
   - Tap the "Trust" button.

+To run an app on a real iOS device wirelessly:

+- The device must be on the same WiFi network as the computer.
+- In Xcode, select Window ...
+Devices and Simulators.
+- In the dialog that is opened, select the device in the left nav.
+- Check the "Connect vis network" checkbox.
+- In the Finder, eject the device.
+- Disconnect the device from the computer.
+- Press the play button or cmd-r.

 #### Code Formatting